arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/08.security-hardening-guide/content.md

 Then you have to:

-1. Create the CSR and private key for your application.
+1. Create the CSR and private key for your application
 2. Sign the CSR with the Public Certification Authority
 3. Rename the files with the name expected by WebUI brick:

 - `cert.pem` for certificate
 - `key.pem` for private key

 4. Upload the files to the application path

 ```bash